“My mother always said life was like a box of chocolates…. you never know what you’re gonna get”.

 - Processes to grade their listings so they know where to direct their time.

 Back in Forrest Gump’s day, chocolate boxes obviously didn’t have labels telling you what was what.
 These days they do.
 Systems and processes are like those labels, making it easier for you and the agents to get the outcome you want.
-There’s no need to just hope for the best in real estate, come along to my upcoming seminar and find out how you can to give your team the best opportunity to get a sale, minimise the days on market and maximise the marketing dollars.
+There’s no need to just hope for the best in real estate, come along to my upcoming FREE half-day Real Estate Brilliance webinar and find out how you can to give your team the best opportunity to get a sale, minimize the days on market and maximize the marketing dollars.